drfleming0227/Redfish-Tools/doc-generator/README.md

     | Python&#8209;Markdown | Required for HTML output. | [https://python-markdown.github.io/install/](https://python-markdown.github.io/install/) |
     | Pygments | Required for HTML output. | [http://pygments.org/](http://pygments.org/) |

-1. Verify the installation of requirements.
-If you use `pip`:
+1. Use `pip` to install requirements:

     ```
     % cd doc-generator
     % pip install -r requirements.txt
     ```

-1. If you are making changes to this code, please also install pytest and run the tests.
-Installation via `pip`:
+1. If you are making changes to this code, also install pytest and run the tests.
+To use `pip` to install:

     ```
     % cd doc-generator
     % pip install -r dev_requirements.txt
     ```

-    To run the tests, simply:
+    To run the tests:

     ```
     % cd doc-generator